Trisentosa/linux-sysops-learning/lfcs/README.md

 ## Lab: Verify Integrity and Availability of Resources and Processes
 - [Lab: Verify Integrity and Availability of Resources and Processes](./labs/verify_integrity_and_availability_of_resources_and_processes.bash)

+## Change Kernel Runtime Parameters, Persistent and Non-Persistent
+- Kernel Runtime Parameter: Settings for how the linux kernel behaves internally
+- `sysctl`: change kernel runtime parameters
+  - `sysctl -a`: list all kernel parameters
+    - prefixes
+      - `net.`: network related parameters
+      - `vm.`: virtual memory related parameters
+      - `fs.`: file system related parameters
+      - `kernel.`: kernel related parameters
+  - `sysctl -n <parameter-name>`: show the value of a parameter
+  - `sysctl -w <parameter-name>=<value>`: change the value of a parameter. **Non-persistent change**
+    - Example: `sysctl -w net.ipv4.ip_forward=1` (turn on IP forwarding)
+- Make the change persistent
+  - we can add a file to /etc/sysctl.d/ directory.
+File added here must ends with `.conf`
+  - `man sysctl.d`: will tell us that file name must ends with `.conf`
+  - Example
+    - `sysctl -a | grep vm`: let's check all memory related kernel params
+    - `sudo vim /etc/sysctl.d/swap-less.conf`: make a new file to make change persistent for swap less (default = 60)
+    - add `vm.swappiness=10` to the file
+    - `sudo sysctl -p /etc/sysctl.d/swap-less.conf`: apply the change
+    - `sysctl vm.swappiness`: check the value
+  - Another way to make persistent change is by changing `/etc/sysctl.conf` file.
+But not recommended since it may be overwritten by updates.